Philadelphia Medication Error Attorney

 In the event of a medication mistake, it is more important to discover how, when and why the error occurred than to place the blame on an individual.
 To prevent another medication error, the procedural mistakes must be identified and stopped.
 There is zero tolerance for such mistakes.
 If and when they happen, it’s crucial to discover the root cause so that the mistake doesn’t occur again.
 This requires healthcare workers to report their errors free from the worry of being punished for their slip-up.
 The goal is to plug the leaks that cause errors instead of punishing doctors who make an honest mistake.

-The Rosenbaum Group has several offices in the Pennsylvania and New Jersey region, including Philadelphia and Cherry Hill.
-Our team is completely committed to getting adequate compensation to the victims of medical malpractice due to medication errors.
-If you or a loved one has suffered due to a medication mistake, call us to set up an appointment for a free consultation.
+The medication error attorneys at Rosenbaum & Associates have several offices in the Pennsylvania and New Jersey region, including Philadelphia and Cherry Hill.
+Our team of dedicated injury lawyers are completely committed to getting adequate compensation to the victims of medical malpractice.
+If you or a loved one have suffered due to a medication mistake, call our office to set up an appointment for a free case consultation.
 You can even send us the details of your situation online from our website.
 We’ll let you know the best way to proceed.
 We’re experienced, dependable and eager to help you get the money you deserve to deal with the financial complications that were caused by your injury.